How to Make a Virtual Escape Room

 It’s very simple to create your own virtual escape room with ThingLink.
 Your first step should be to set up an account, which you can do here.

-To create an escape room, you will be using the Tour Tag and the Conditional Transitions feature.
-In short, the player(s) can only escape the room (or move to the next room if your game features multiple rooms) if they enter the correct answer into the box which appears when they click on the tag!
+To create an escape room, you will be using the Transit Tag and the Conditional Transitions feature.
+In short, the player(s) can only escape the room (or move to the next room if your game features multiple rooms), if they enter the correct answer into the box which appears when they click on the transit tag!
 The answer to that question can be as simple or as complex as you want it to be.
 By exploring the interactive tags or hotspots placed around the image or 360 scene, they should be able to read, watch and listen to the clues you provide that will help them reach the final answer they need to escape.

 More escape room ideas